operator-framework/operator-sdk/website/content/en/docs/kubebuilder/quickstart.md

 }
 ```

-and then call that method from the `ValidateCreate` and `ValidateUpdate` functions:
+And then, call that method from the `ValidateCreate` and `ValidateUpdate` functions:

 ```go
 // ValidateCreate implements webhook.Validator so a webhook will be registered for the type